Openscapes/website/content/blog/pathways-report.md

 #### Testimonials

-Feb 1after - event 1 of 6
+Feb 1 - after event 1 of 6

 > Another impact from Pathways!!
 Our Howard professor reached out saying she has a freshman biology student who is now interested in fisheries and asked about internships for this summer